Academic Requirements for Graduation

 Diploma

-Your diploma will be mailed approximately 6-8 weeks after the end of the semester.
-Your diploma will come from the Office of Admissions and Records.
-For additional information, visit https://admissions.ouhsc.edu/Current-Students/Graduation.
+• Paper diplomas are mailed approximately 6-8 weeks after the end of the semester.
+Your diploma will come from the Office of Admissions and Records

-Before your diploma arrives, the Graduate College can provide a letter verifying that you have completed the degree requirements.
-If you need a letter, please complete the Consent for
+• Before your diploma arrives, the Graduate College can provide a letter verifying that you have completed the degree requirements.

 Transcript